smlnj/legacy/README.md

 You should now have a version of the system in `$ROOT/bin/sml` that corresponds to the latest version of the source on **GitHub**.
+If you subsequently pull changes from the repository, you can rebuild starting at Step 3.

 These instructions are for Unix-like systems (including **macOS**).
 We do not have scripts (*e.g.*, `makeml`) to support this process on **Windows**.